Foot and Ankle Fractures

 Foot and ankle fractures present in many ways.
 Sometimes, you might not even know you have a fracture.
 Stress fractures start as disguised cracks in your bone that may only cause minor pain.
 As time progresses, the area may cause pain to worsen when you bear weight.

 Another type of fracture, an acute immediate fracture, causes pain and results from serious trauma to your foot.
 This bone injury can be caused in a variety of ways, such as weight dropping on your foot, missteps, or a sports injury.
 Both types of fractures require treatment from a podiatrist and recovery time to heal completely.

-Dr. Rabbani and Dr. Anayati are highly-skilled foot and ankle specialists who can offer several treatment options for fractures at one of their five office locations across the Greater Los Angeles area.
+Dr. Rabbani is a highly-skilled foot and ankle specialist who can offer several treatment options for fractures at one of the five office locations across the Greater Los Angeles area.